Helping you rebuild your preparation with a structured study plan, realistic SQE-style practice, AI feedback and focused exam-technique support.

 Recent candidate surveys also show:

-But repeated practice under realistic exam conditions consistently improves timing, technique and confidence under pressure.
+While completing mock tests alone doesn’t guarantee success, repeated practice under realistic exam conditions consistently improves timing, technique and confidence under pressure.

 After each mock test, the SQE1 Analyser provides topic-level performance breakdowns, time management analysis, and clear guidance on what to prioritise next — so you see exactly where you’re losing marks and what to focus on next.